Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Vertical component of

 In this section, $f: X \to C$ is an elliptic surface over an algebraically closed field $k$.
-The purpose of this section is to study the group scheme of vertical automorphisms of elliptic surfaces.
+The purpose of this section is to study the vertical component of $\Aut_X^0$.
 Recall that because of Blanchard's Lemma (see Theorem \ref{Blanchard}) there is a natural map $f_*: \Aut_X^0 \to \Aut_C^0$.